bevyengine/bevy/examples/README.md

 [Dynamic Types](../examples/reflection/dynamic_types.rs) | How dynamic types are used with reflection [Function Reflection](../examples/reflection/function_reflection.rs) | Demonstrates how functions can be called dynamically using reflection
 [Generic Reflection](../examples/reflection/generic_reflection.rs) | Registers concrete instances of generic types that may be used with reflection
+[Mutation by Reflection](../examples/reflection/mutation_by_reflection.rs) | Demonstrates how to mutate abstract or non-Rust data at runtime using reflection
 [Reflection](../examples/reflection/reflection.rs) | Demonstrates how reflection in Bevy provides a way to dynamically interact with Rust types
 [Reflection Types](../examples/reflection/reflection_types.rs) | Illustrates the various reflection types available [Serialization](../examples/reflection/serialization.rs) | Demonstrates serialization and deserialization using reflection without serde's Serialize/Deserialize traits